Person in athletic wear stretching on all fours.

 Patanjali, Yoga Sutra 2:46

-There were no stretches or contortions in any of the four Vedas or Upanishads either.
-In fact yoga scholar Brian Singleton, in his fantastically interesting book Yoga Body documents that when Krishnamacharya was coming up with his flow style (vinyasa) yoga, he was copying the poses of British contortionists he had seen in circuses touring India during the British Raj.
-His star student B.K.S.
-Iyengar later took those contortions to America and repackaged them as some sort of alternative medicine.
-He started a new craze, promising they cured just about everything, which of course they didn’t.
-Never mind that they had all but nothing to do with the OG yoga philosophy, nor that of famed yoga practitioners of more recent memory, like Ramakrishna, or Ramana Maharshi, both of whom I like a lot.
+In fact, Brian Singleton, in his fantastically interesting book Yoga Body, documents that when Krishnamacharya was coming up with his flow style (vinyasa) yoga, he was copying the poses of British contortionists.
+He had seen them performed in circuses touring India during the British Raj, and he trained his group to perform them and entertain the Maharaja.
+Later, one of his star students, B.K.S.
+Iyengar, took those contortions to America and repackaged them as a sort of alternative medicine.
+He started a new craze, promising they cured just about everything, if you read his book.
+Which, of course, they didn’t, but it wasn’t entirely wrong either, at least not in intent, but we’ll come back to that.
+Both Krishnamacharya and Iyengar didn’t have a lot to say about OG yoga philosophy, nor that of famed yoga practitioners of more recent memory, like Ramakrishna or Ramana Maharshi (both of whom I like a lot).

 And while there’s no stretching in the Yoga Sutras, I did find this:

-Beauty, grace, strength, adamantine hardness and robustness, constitute bodily perfection.”
+Beauty, grace, strength, adamantine hardness, and robustness constitute bodily perfection.”

 Patanjali, Yoga Sutra 3:47

-I was into the whole thing enough to travel to Goa, India, to do my Yoga Teacher Training in 2017, and had the best of time.
-And outside of class, there was this one guy who I think was a bartender in Agonda, who ran up the beach, did one set of as many pushups as he could, form questionable, then stared/meditated over the ocean.
-I took a couple pics with my phone [insert pics], and I remember wondering if it was that easy.
-And I gotta think, kinda/sorta yeah, which became one of the principles I took, tested and optimized, to make F5.
+But outside of class, on Agonda beach, there was this guy who I think was a bartender, who ran up and did one set of as many pushups as he could.
+He definitely wasn’t doing chaturanga dandasana but was repping out his pushups, hard and fast, as many reps as he could.
+Which, despite what I was teaching at the time in my first “Spinal Flow,” his method was also my preferred way to do them.
+And afterward he sat and maybe meditated, looking over the ocean.
+I took a couple of pics with my phone [insert pics], and I remember wondering if it was that simple.
+And I have to think, mostly yes, which became one of the main principles I took, tested, and optimized to make F5.

 How SpineFITyoga works differently

-Second, besides verbally teaching what causes neck and back pain, SpineFITyoga teaches you to feel for yourself what the safe postures are with its 5-minute Posture-5 (P5) program.
+2. Besides verbally teaching what causes neck and back pain, SpineFITyoga teaches you to feel for yourself what the safe postures are with its 5-minute Posture-5 (P5) program.

 Of course there are other things that SpineFITyoga is good for, as staying fit, without wrenching yourself, covers a lot of bases.